simp/simp-doc/docs/user_guide/Upgrade_SIMP/General_Upgrade_Instructions.rst

      By default :program:`unpack_dvd` uses information on the ISO to determine where to copy the RPMs to under :file:`/var/www/yum` and then links the OS major version to the newly extracted OS directory.
-     Since sometimes :program:`unpack_dvd` can only determine the major version of the OS you should supply a detailed version number for the OS using the -v option.
+     Since sometimes :program:`unpack_dvd` can only determine the major version of the OS, you should supply a detailed version number for the OS using the -v option.
      The SIMP version release notes will tell you the version of the OS that is packaged with SIMP release.